API Security Testing: Types, Best Practices & Tools

 API Types Supported: REST, GraphQL, gRPC, and SOAP

-Across an organization, it is expected to encounter different APIs backing applications.
-It is not uncommon to have a company where their API landscape combines REST APIs, GraphQL, gRPC, and SOAP APIs.
-When selecting a tool, it is crucial to ensure that it supports the types of APIs you use internally right now, as well as those that you may use in the future.
+When selecting a tool, it is crucial to ensure that it supports the types of APIs you currently use internally, as well as those you may use in the future.

 Performance: Data-Driven Nodes

 One key functionality for performance is testing the underlying API route vs. every iteration of this route.
 This functionality is known as Data Driven Nodes.
 For example, if an online clothing retailer has an API path such as /pants/{pantsBrand}/list.
-Many traditional tools will iterate through testing of every variation of {pantsBrand}, which adds significant inefficient time into scans.
+Many traditional tools will iterate through testing of every variation of {pantsBrand}, which adds significant inefficient time to scans.
 Modern tools should understand Data Driven Nodes and only test the underlying route.

 Scan Quality: Technology-Specific Scanning